rucoma00/rucoma00/README.md

 **`Electronic Engineering Graduate`**

 I am a highly motivated and enthusiastic Electronic Engineering Graduate with a passion for programming microcontrollers, building projects from scratch and constantly learning new things.
+I am currently working as a C++ developer for Air Traffic Management systems.
 I have a solid understanding of electronics principles and embedded systems design.
 I am always eager to take on new challenges and find creative solutions to complex problems.
 Whether I am working on a challenging project or exploring new technologies, I am constantly pushing myself to grow and improve as an engineer.
 You can find out more about me in my [LinkedIn](https://www.linkedin.com/in/ruben-concejo/).

 ---
 ### 🛠️ Languages and tools